 For Joe, this was uncharted territory.
 “I had never marketed to Product Managers before, so when I entered Pendo there was this sort of wave of new information, new brands, new communities all coming at me,” he says.
 But there was one that stood out: Mind the Product.

-The 12-year-old community is the world’s largest product community, boasting 150,000 members across the globe.
+The 12-year-old community is the world’s largest community of product people, boasting 150,000 members across the globe.
 It was MTP that helped Joe understand Product Managers: the nuances of their role, their pain points, and just how tricky it can be to be the “mortar between two bricks”.

 “We did an extraordinary job with our own community, but Mind the Product was simply much bigger,” Joe says.
 “There was much more member-to-member activity, member-to-member engagement, it was stickier.
 We look at our ProductCraft community as the proof of concept we needed to go on to acquire Mind the Product.”

 There was a purity to MTP, he adds.
 “The team was solely focused on the community, and so they were sort of impervious to the temptation of trying to monetize through selling software.”

 Here, Joe unpacks the decision to acquire Mind the Product, the value Pendo sees in community, and offers some advice for other companies looking to partner with established communities.

 Joe Chernov: Product people are in a tough role.
 They're stuck in between — they are technical but they're not necessarily engineers.
 They are business-minded but they don't run a line of business.
 So product people are almost like an API between the Research & Development team and the Go-to-Market team.
 It’s one of those essential roles that is like the mortar between two bricks.

 And that can be a lonely role, because they manage by influence, not control.
 They have a limited span of control, but an enormous amount of influence.
 Roles like these benefit so much from having a community.
 There's nuance to the role, it's as much art as it is science.
 Having a community of other people in that role to draw on helps them navigate that nuance.